openservicebrokerapi/servicebroker/spec.md

 ##### Route
 `PUT /v2/service_instances/:instance_id/service_bindings/:binding_id`

-The `:instance_id` is the ID of a previously-provisioned service instance.
+The `:instance_id` is the ID of a previously provisioned service instance.
 The `:binding_id` is also provided by the platform.
 This ID will be used for future unbind requests, so the broker will use it to correlate the resource it creates.

 ##### Body